 Having one's intentions divided; not fully committed; lacking zeal or courage.

 It might be thought that 'half-hearted' is a diminutive form of the more commonly used term 'whole-hearted'.
 In fact, it is the other way about.
 Both are of English origin.
-'Whole-hearted' first saw the light of day in the 19th century, while 'half-hearted' is mediaeval.
+'Whole-hearted' first saw the light of day in the 19th century, while 'half-hearted' is medieval.
 'Half-hearted' is a derivative of the slightly earlier 'faint-hearted'.

 The metaphorical concept of 'heart' is at the root of faint-hearted and half-hearted.
-To the mediaeval way of thinking, the heart was the source of a person's being and the belief of the time was that the physical state of one's heart controlled one's demeanour.
+To the medieval way of thinking, the heart was the source of a person's being and the belief of the time was that the physical state of one's heart controlled one's demeanour.
 The later term 'whole-hearted' refers to a later meaning of 'heart', which was 'courage; manliness'.

 The earliest examples of these phrases that I have found are: